BaySchoolCS2/ProjectRepo/README.md

 ./run.py
 ```

-and then navigate to [localhost:5000](http://localhost:5000) to test, write unittests and then, push
+and then point your browser (navigate) to [localhost:5000](http://localhost:5000) to test (as well as to?) write unittests and then, push

 ## Pushing Rules